Doctor Reveals The ONLY Peptide That Builds Collagen Muscle and Hair (GHK CU)

 Muscle and Recovery

 The muscle effects of GHK-Cu are less studied than the skin and collagen data, but what exists is promising.
-GHK-Cu appears to promote muscle repair by enhancing satellite cell activation and reducing inflammatory damage at the injury site.
+GHK-Cu appears to promote muscle repair by improving satellite cell activation and reducing inflammatory damage at the injury site.
 Satellite cells are the stem cells of muscle tissue.
 When muscle fibers get damaged during exercise or injury, satellite cells activate, proliferate, and fuse with damaged fibers to repair them.

 Dr. Jones points out that this mechanism is different from growth hormone secretagogues, which increase muscle protein synthesis through the GH/IGF-1 axis.
 GHK-Cu works at the repair and remodeling level, which means it may be particularly useful for people dealing with chronic muscle injuries or slow recovery rather than people simply trying to add mass.